kstenerud/streamux/README.md

 ### Quick Init

-There may be times when the initiator flow is considered too chatty.
+There may be times when the normal initiator flow is considered too chatty.
 In such a case, peers may elect to quick init, which eliminates gating on the initial request-response by automatically choosing the init values from the "client-y" peer.
 A "server-y" peer may elect to allow quick init, meaning that it is willing to disregard its own initiator request and use the client's recommendations instead (as if the server had used wildcard values for length and ID).
+Only the "server-y" side (the side that sets `quick init allowed` = 1) sends an `initiator response` during a quick init.

 This shortens the initiator message flow:

 #### Successful Flow

 * Peer A: initiator request with `quick init request` = 1
 * Peer A: request ID 0
 * Peer B: initiator request with `quick init allowed` = 1
+* Peer B: initiator accept
 * Peer B: response ID 0

-Peer A doesn't wait for Peer B's initiator request before sending normal messages, simply assuming everything will be fine.
+Peer A doesn't wait for Peer B's `initiator request` before sending normal messages, simply assuming everything will be fine.
 Once Peer B's request arrives, both sides understand that they are in agreement, and message processing continues normally.
+Peer B must of course wait for Peer A's `initiator request` before it can send any messages.
+Peer B may still choose to reject Peer A's initiator request if it cannot or will not accommodate the parameters.

 #### Failure Flow